 \section{Introduction}

-In this work we consider the complexity of ``approximating'' ``ordering constraint satisfaction problems (OCSPs)'' in the ``streaming setting''.
+In this work, we consider the complexity of ``approximating'' ``ordering constraint satisfaction problems (OCSPs)'' in the ``streaming model''.
 We introduce these notions below before describing our results.

-\subsection{Orderings and Constraint Satisfaction Problems}
+\subsection{Orderings and constraint satisfaction problems}

-In this work we consider optimization problems where the solution space is all possible orderings of $n$ variables.
-The Travelling Salesperson Problem and most forms of scheduling fit this framework, though our work considers a more restricted class of problems, namely \emph{ordering constraint satisfaction problems (OCSPs)}.
-OCSPs as a class were first defined by Guruswami, H{\aa}stad, Manokaran, Raghavendra, and Charikar~\cite{GHM+11}.
+In this work, we consider optimization problems where the solution space is all possible orderings of $n$ variables.
+The Travelling Salesperson Problem and most forms of scheduling problems fit this description, though our work considers a more concrete class of problems, namely \emph{ordering constraint satisfaction problems (OCSPs)}.
+OCSPs as a class were first defined by \textcite{GHM+11}.
 To describe them here, we first set up some notation and terminology, and then give some examples.